ramonza/cassandra-sharded-counters/README.md

 Complex counters example with Cassandra, JRuby and stream-lib
 ===

-Cassandra has counter columns but they only support simply increment/decrement of integer values.
+Cassandra has counter columns but they only support simple increment/decrement of integer values.
 There are also [some issues](http://wiki.apache.org/cassandra/Counters#Technical_limitations) with these.
 This is my attempt at a scheme for more robust and general counters on top of standard (non-counter) Cassandra columns mostly to help me learn Cassandra.